Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

 Recovery from ACL surgery

-Recovering from ACL Surgery and ACL reconstruction is extremely variable, but generally it can be expected that within 4-5 months the knee is starting to function normally and kicking movements and sudden turns may be possible.
+ACL Surgery recovery and ACL reconstruction recovery is extremely variable, but generally it can be expected that within 4-5 months the knee is starting to function normally and kicking movements and sudden turns may be possible.
 Even 1 year post surgery the knee may feel almost normal but total perfection is rare, it may still result in minor niggles every now and again.